svm168/FrontEnd-Project/README.md

 # Blog Website

-## This is a basic and minimalist React based front-end project created within 8 hours for submission purpose.
+## This is a basic and minimalistic React based front-end project created within 8 hours for submission purpose.

 #### The purpose of this project is to show basic UI development skills and does not attempt to show any sort of functionality.
 Hence, pages like registration and login do not stop you from accesing other pages.

--   Created the Vite-React App for front end.
+-   Created the Vite-React App for front end development.
 -   Configured TailWind to add styling.
 -   TailWind helps to make the website responsive.
 -   Used TailWind to setup the dark mode.